Travelport/travelport-uapi-tutorial/lesson_1-3.md

 {% endhighlight %}

 These two constructors are the air and rail versions of this class.
-Once constructed, it is possible to simply call “toString()” on the PrintableItinerary object and have something reasonably understandable to a human printed out.
+Once constructed, it is possible to simply call *toString()* on the PrintableItinerary object and print out something understandable.

 A couple of things to note about PrintableItinerary constructors:

 * The air version of the constructor requires the caller to supply the roundTripTurnaround as an airport code.
 This is because air pricing solutions do not have the direction notion that is present in RailJourney and thus the code in PrintableItinerary must determine which parts of a trip (AirSegments) are out-bound and which are in-bound.

-* Both of these constructors need the “maps” that were discussed in lesson 2 to have already been built, so these will be needed in lesson 3 as well.
-This is not surprising since the PrintableItinerary prints out many details that are present only in the full definition of classes like AirSegment and not in the AirSegmentRef solution.
+* Both of these constructors need the maps that were discussed in Lesson 2 to have already been built, so these are needed in Lesson 3 as well.
+This is because the PrintableItinerary prints out many details that are present only in the full definition of classes like AirSegment and not in the AirSegmentRef solution.

 PrintableItinerary produces simple but functional output.
 The example output at the beginning of this lesson is from PrintableItinerary.
 You can change the code to improve the quality of the output if you want to, but be careful to protect your code from unexpected null values: often the results of a rail or air journey have null values in many places and you don’t want your code to crash with a NullPointerException (NPE).